Jentul-Gift/DevOps-practice/README.md

 # DevOps-practice
 This is a playground for DevOps
+And more text!